1925 Report for Reform in the East (Turkey)

 The report encouraged several resettlement laws and the establishment of three Inspectorates Generals which included provinces with a Kurdish majority.
-In the Inspectorates the use of the Kurdish language was prohibited in Governmental buildings, but also in school or the market place and Turkish officials were able to punish the use of the Kurdish language according to law which included fixed tariffs for each word in the Kurdish language.
+In the Inspectorates the use of the Kurdish language was prohibited in government buildings, schools or markets, and Turkish officials could punish the use of Kurdish according to a law that included fixed tariffs for each word in the Kurdish.